aquaconsin/Corrido_of_Chalchiuhtlicue/README.md

 ## Usage:

-The settings file like all other files should be able to be editted both in the program as well as by hand via a txt editor
+The settings file should be able to be editted both in the program as well as by hand via a txt editor as well as many of the aqu files but be careful not to break the functionality

 Exit the program using `CTRL + C`